CU-ESIIL/wildcard-topic-innovation-summit-2025__20/docs/index.md

 ### Why this matters (the “upshot”) 📣
-- HeSapa is sacred to multiple tribes
+- HeSapa is sacred land to tribes and exposed to extractives activities
 - The information will be accessible to non-technical audiences
 - Supports corporate accountability & transparency; environmental justice; and treaty rights around extractive activities in the HeSapa